Who can join the Friends in taking action for biodiversity?

 Postponements due to high fire risk days / Extreme weather

-To ensure the safety of all participants, excursions to Yellingbo Nature Conservation Reserve do not operate on days of high fire risk or high winds.
+To ensure the safety of all participants, excursions to Yellingbo Nature Conservation Area do not operate on days of high fire risk or high winds.
 In the event of extreme weather conditions the Friends will contact the group supervisor about postponing the event.
 We endeavour to give as much warning as possible and visits can be rescheduled.
 Please advise the Friends of your group’s policy.